ThatzMe-Aayush/ThatzMe-Aayush/README.md

 - 👋 Hi, I’m @ThatzMe-Aayush
-- 👀 I’m interested in Gaming, Programming
+- 👀 I’m interested in Gaming, Programming and of course, CRICKET!
 - 🌱 I’m currently learning Python and JavaScript
 - 💞️ I’m looking to collaborate on nothing for now
 - 😄 Pronouns: He/ him